 Signature Confirmation—A service that provides information to the mailer about the date and time of delivery, including the recipient’s signature or the date and time of the delivery attempt.
 This service may be obtained in two forms: (1) an electronic option for mailers who apply identifying barcodes to each piece, provide an electronic file, and retrieve delivery status information electronically; and (2) a retail option for mailers who retrieve delivery status through the Internet at www.usps.com or by calling 800-222-1811.

-single-piece—A postage price available for individual pieces of Priority Mail Express, Priority Mail, First-Class Mail, Standard Post, Media Mail, and Library Mail.
+single-piece—A postage price available for individual pieces of mail under certain products.
 It is not available for Periodicals except under the price category of basic.
 This type of price contrasts with prices available for commercial mail.

 skew—The misalignment or slant of a character, bar, line of characters, or barcode with respect to the bottom or top edge of the mailpiece.